ZeroVocabulary/ZeroVocabulary.github.io/_posts/2019-3-26-AlphaPilot-Vision.md

 So we went with OpenCV

-Update: Since the qualifications are done, I will probably make a post about our OpenCV method, or add it to this one.
+Update: Since the qualifications are done, I will probably eventually make a post about our OpenCV method, or add it to this one.
 We did not complete test 3 due to lack of time.
-Spring Break ended for me and none of the team had time to work on it either due to school, jobs, and travel.
+Spring Break ended for me, and everyone else on the team was busy due to school, jobs, and travel.